Rochansai/Coffee-shop-sales/README.md

 This Excel-based dashboard provides a comprehensive view of the coffee shop’s performance, aiding in strategic decision-making and operational efficiency.

 Acknowledgements
-Special thanks to [Data Source] for providing the data used in this project.
+Special thanks to [Data Source] for providing the data used in this project..